wieldphysics/wield-bunch/README.md

 HDFDeepBunch
 ---------------

-h5py is not a required dependency of wavestate.bunch, but if it is installed then one can import the `HDFDeepBunch`, which provides a similar interface to the DeepBunch, but uses HDF5 files as a back-end, with internal handling of numpy arrays.
+h5py is not a required dependency of wield.bunch, but if it is installed then one can import the `HDFDeepBunch`, which provides a similar interface to the DeepBunch, but uses HDF5 files as a back-end, with internal handling of numpy arrays.